tas50/Imgbot/Docs/contributing.md

 The 2 main events we deal with through webhooks are installation events and push events.
 Each time a repo has Imgbot installed, GitHub fires a hook to `WebHookFunction.cs` and we start the installation workflow.

-Each time a repo that already has Imgbot installed gets pushed to, GitHub fires a hook to `WebHookFunction.cs` and, if the commit contains an image update, we start the compression worflow.
+Each time a repo that already has Imgbot installed gets pushed to, GitHub fires a hook to `WebHookFunction.cs` and, if the commit contains an image update, we start the compression workflow.

 ### Imgbot website